TechQuanta/Shopix/README.md

-Shopix:
+# MERN Full Stack Project: Build a Complex Full Stack E-Commerce Application | Payment Integration, Admin Dashboard

+Some Features:

--   🌟 Tech stack: MERN + Razorpay + Admin DashBoard
+-   🌟 Tech stack: MERN + Material UI + SCSS/Bootstrap + Razorpay + Cloudinary
--   🎃 Authentication & Authorization with JWT
+-   🎃 Authentication && Authorization with JWT
+-   👾 Payment Inegration and Admin Dashboard
+-   🚀 Listing Page (Filter products)
+-   👌 Global state management with Recoil
+-   🎃 add/delete/update the products/categories/subcategories
+-   👾 Add to cart and Checkout
+-   🚀 Add to List
+-   👌 Review products
+-   🐞 Error handling both on the server and on the client
+-   ⏳ And much more!

 ### Setup .env file for server